Hidden Benefit of Perurail Bimodal Service to Machu Picchu

 During the rainy season in Peru, PeruRail shuts down the train station in Poroy from January 2- April 30, because weather is more likely to interrupt train service on that leg of the journey to Machu Picchu.
 Poroy is a small station and is the nearest to the city of Cusco for visitors traveling to Machu Picchu. (about 30 minutes drive)

-During this period, the railway operator offers bimodal service, which combines bus and train travel beginning in Cusco and arriving in Aguas Calientes.
+During this period, the railway operator offers bimodal service, which combines bus and train travel beginning in Cusco center city and arriving in Aguas Calientes.
 In Cusco, you start with private bus from Wanchaq station and ride to Ollantaytambo station, for both Expedition and Vistadome service.
 Then continue by train (about 2H) to the end of the line in Aguas Calientes.
 Bimodal service is offered both ways.
 This is an amazing opportunity to save money on the hidden cost of transfers to the stations, and have the convenience of transportation from downtown Cusco to Aguas Calientes.

 The added value is the transfer by bus from Cusco to the Sacred Valley at no extra cost.
 At all other times of the year, everyone going to Machu Picchu by train must hire a taxi or arrange private vehicles for 30 minutes to Poroy, or 2 hours to Ollantaytambo station.
 Perurail does not include these transfers.
 Independent travelers are responsible to arrange their own transportation to the stations.
 (Most tour operators include this service with package tours and activities).
 The cost of transfers to the stations varies from $50 USD - $90 USD per group each way depending the number of people you have.
 There is no public transportation.